 Jay was raised in upstate New York and received his B.S. in electrical engineering, M.E. in computer structures and M.B.A. (focused on financial and option valuations) from Cornell University.

 Pui Wong, a born and bred New Yorker, spent over 15 years living in Hong Kong and Tokyo.
 She currently resides in Silicon Valley.

 Prior to joining Cypress Capital Group, Ms. Wong leveraged her international experience by joining the Office of International Affairs at Stanford University, where she worked for over eight years.
 She managed international visitor services and planned hundreds of short-term programs for visiting academics.
 Her communications and relationship management skills contributed to the launch of the President’s Global Advisory Council which involved university leadership and highly influential international council members.
 She also coordinated the first-ever closed-door on-campus China symposium for members of the Board of Trustees and the Global Advisory Council.

 At Cypress, Ms. Wong returns to real estate that has been in her family business since the 1970s.
-Her functional responsibilities include working with architects and interior designers and coordinating the office logistics for our team.
+Her functional responsibilities include working with architects and general contractors and coordinating the office logistics for our team.